A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Introduction

-{\bf Contributions of the Paper.} In view of the literature review above, the paper makes two main contributions. (i) For sequential stochastic control problems with standard Borel measurement and control action spaces, we introduce a very general dynamic programming formulation which is universally applicable, establish its well-posedness, and provide existence results for optimal policies.
-Our dynamic program builds in part on Witsenhausen's standard form, but with a very different formulation for the state, action, and transition dynamics.
+{\bf Contributions.} In view of the review above, the paper makes two main contributions. \begin{itemize} \item[(i)] For sequential stochastic control problems with standard Borel measurement and control action spaces, we introduce a dynamic programming formulation which is universally applicable, establish its well-posedness, and provide existence results for optimal policies.
+Our dynamic program builds in part on Witsenhausen's standard form, but with a different formulation for the state, action, and transition dynamics and optimality analysis.
 We show that the dynamic program is well-posed: Using recent results on measurability properties of strategic measures in decentralized control, we obtain a controlled Markov model with standard Borel state and state dependent action sets.
-This allows for well-defined dynamic programming recursions through universal measurability properties of the value functions for each time stage. (ii) The paper presents existence results which significantly generalize those previously reported in the literature: These state that for a static team with independent measurements, it suffices for the cost function to be continuous in the actions for the existence of an optimal policy under mild compactness conditions.
+This allows for well-defined dynamic programming recursions through universal measurability properties of the value functions for each time stage. \item[(ii)] We present existence results which significantly generalize those previously reported in the literature: These state that for a static team with independent measurements, it suffices for the cost function to be continuous (only) in the actions for the existence of an optimal policy under mild compactness conditions.
 These also apply to dynamic teams which admit static reductions with independent measurements through a change of measure transformation.
+Since continuity (only) in the actions cannot be in general relaxed, the existence condition cannot in general be made weaker.
+In particular, Theorems \ref{SuffCon2}, \ref{SuffCon2'''} and Theorem \ref{existenceRelaxed3} are the most general existence results, to our knowledge, for sequential team problems, as we elaborate on later in the paper. \end{itemize}